sandraros/abap-CSR/README.md

 This ABAP tool determines the code page (character set) and the language (English, Russian, etc.) of a file, provided it contains text.

+It was introduced in this [SAP Community blog post](https://blogs.sap.com/?p=890574).

 ## WARNING

 It should not be used productively because the result can be incorrect.
 A human must validate the result.
 It's just a tool to help temporarily.